Tito Paul

-Tito Jermaine Paul (born May 24, 1972) is an American former professional football cornerback in the National Football League (NFL) for the Arizona Cardinals, Cincinnati Bengals, Denver Broncos, and Washington Redskins.
+Tito Jermaine Paul (born May 24, 1972) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Arizona Cardinals, Cincinnati Bengals, Denver Broncos, and Washington Redskins.
 He won Super Bowl XXXIII with the Broncos.
-He played college football at Ohio State University and was selected in the fifth round of the 1995 NFL draft.
+He played college football for the Ohio State Buckeyes and was selected in the fifth round of the 1995 NFL draft.

 Paul is an insurance agent in Delaware, Ohio.